 It’s important to be aware of the types of projects that will be accepted for science fairs.
 Teachers won’t accept science projects that don’t relate to science.
 Materials that describe a new discovery or model a new phenomenon on a clear, flat surface are generally acceptable.
 Some ideas, however, are still considered “strictly scientific” and may not work in a competition.

 Physics is a favorite category.
 While students may be excited about learning about neodymium magnets, gravity, and other concepts, some students won’t be satisfied if they have to do a project that involves these concepts.
 Physics fair projects focusing on static electricity, for instance, are usually fine.
-Students can start with simple ideas then move on to more complex ones.
+Students can start with simple ideas then move on where to buy iron filings to more complex ones.
 They might choose to start small experiments, such as making a generator with magnets.
 Next, they will build a circuit to check if the circuit produces power.
 When they feel confident that they’ve got their concepts down pat, they can move on to more complicated projects involving electricity, such as making a perpetual motion generator.

 It takes patience and dedication to get ready for science fair projects.
 It can be a lengthy process that requires many weeks of tinkering and building machines.
 The rewards can be huge as students gain valuable experience, and can show other teachers how much fun it can be to build things.
-They can also show their science teachers what’s been learned and possibly win prizes.
-Projects for this type of occasion take a lot of time and effort but are well worth it when students see that what started out as a science project is now a real part of their life.
+They can also show their science teachers what’s been learned and possibly win prizes. try a iron filings Project for this type of occasion take a lot of time and effort but are well worth it when students see that what started out as a science project is now a real part of their life.